berahaan/solar-challenge-week0/README.md

-# ☀️ Solar Data Discovery: Solar Farm Potential Analysis (Benin, Sierra Leone, Togo)
+# ☀️ Solar Data Discovery

 **A Data Science Project for the 10 Academy Solar Data Discovery Challenge**